 UK2 comes close in terms of baseline prices, but its plans include far fewer features.
 For one, you have to pay extra for SSL, which can drastically increase the overall cost.
 No backups or caching features are included either, so it’s a pretty bad value deal overall.

 Which Host Should You Choose for Your UK Website?

-I’d love to give you a one-size-fits-all solution, but as far as web hosting is concerned, the best provider depends on your exact location, your level of experience, and the requirements of your website.
-That said, I can help you narrow down the options a bit.
+I’d love to offer you a tailored solution for web hosting, but the ideal provider for your needs depends on your precise location, your level of experience, and your website’s requirements.
+However, I can certainly assist you in narrowing down your choices a bit.

 These are my recommendations:

 If you want to host a personal blog, a business landing page, or a small online store, go with Hostinger.
 You won’t find a cheaper provider with similar performance, and you’ll get more than enough storage space and bandwidth for one site, even on the entry-level plan.
 Hostinger is an international host, but it has a data center in the UK, so you’ll be close to your target audience.